olets/griid/README.md

 	- or if you only need to reset a particular type of grid, you can save a little weight by running `.griid--initialize-equal-cells`, `.griid--initialize-unequal-cells`, or `.griid--initialize-row`
 	- to have specific grids use a different baseline font size, you don't need to do a full new initialization.
 Just run `.griid--fz(@fontSize)`##griid LESS functions and mixins

 griid has support for all sorts of adjustments.
 These are especially useful for media queries - turn your 1/3 - 2/3 layout into 1/2 - 1/2 [quickly and cleanly](https://github.com/olets/griid#2-adjusting-griid-cell-n-d-grids).
 [Progressively resize a grid](https://github.com/olets/griid#a-transformation-example-a-progressively-resposive-grid) first from 6 columns (the factory default max columns for griid) [to 5](https://github.com/olets/griid#3-adjusting-griid-x-cell-grids), then 4, 3, 2, 1.
 Turn a [single-row grid into](https://github.com/olets/griid#1-adjusting-griid-cell-grids) a three-column grid.
-Pretty much anything you could want to do, you can
+Pretty much anything you could want to do, you can.

+Explanations of all the adjustments are here.
+You might also [check out the test suite](https://cdn.rawgit.com/olets/griid/v2.1.6/tests/griid-tests.html) for an example of each.

 &nbsp;

 ###A. Alignment
 1. `.griid--vertical-align(@args:@griid--item-v-align)`

     Change the vertical alignment of cell contents Default re-initializes